rrachelr/rrachelr/README.md

 - 👋 Hi, I’m Rachel (@rrachelr)
 - 👀 I’m interested in learning as much as I can!
-- 🌱 I’m a senior computer science major + cognitive science and cybersecurity minor + cybersecurity concentration
+- 🌱 Former computer science major + cognitive science and cybersecurity minor + cybersecurity concentration
+- 📗 Current first-year Artificial Intelligence (MS) graduate student

 <!---
 rrachelr/rrachelr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.